salimkartal/IdeaSoftAutomation/readme.md

     Enter "Product" in the search box and search.
     Click on the listed product.

-  -Test Case 2: View Product Details and Add Product to Basket
-    Test Name: productDetailAndAddProduct
+  - Test Case 2: View Product Details and Add Product to Basket Test Name: productDetailAndAddProduct
     Description: Views the product details and adds 5 units of the product to the basket.
     Steps: